adrnel/adrnel-word-score/README.md

 # adrnel-word-score

-A simple and efficient TypeScript library for calculating word scores, ideal for word-based games like Scrabble. `adrnel-word-score` only has one function currently which takes any string input and calculates a score based on each character's position in the alphabet.
+A simple and efficient TypeScript library for calculating word scores, ideal for word-based games.
+`adrnel-word-score` only has one function currently which takes any string input and calculates a score based on each character's position in the alphabet.
 There are plans to add more functions

 ## Installation